kubapilch/Show-Details/README.md

 * `--normalize`/`-n` - If you want to normalize data to be in range 0-10, set as default when displaying both ratings and number of votes together because you can barely see ratings without it.
 * `--average`/`-a` - If you want to display a line that will show you the average rating/number of votes for a show.

+You can also always run the script with `-h` or `--help` flags to get quick info about all available options.

 ## Example usage
 Running:
 ```